lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-trooper-write-up.md

 ### What is the malware's STIX ID?

-To find the answer to this question, we will pivot away from the report and log in to OpenCTI with the provided credentials.
+To find the answer to this question, we will move away from the report and log in to OpenCTI with the provided credentials.

 ![](/assets/img/uploads/opencti-dashboard.png)